- Pragmatic Craftsmanship (see The Pragmatic Programmer, Code Complete)

 - Lean Startup/Minimum Viable Product.
 Launch and learn.
 Rinse and repeat.

-- Clear development, QA, stage, production environments from day one
+- Clear and fully independent development, QA, stage, production environments from day one

 - Should be able to rebuild entire app infrastructure with code and docs in the main source code repository